-It started as a spontaneous pep-talk.
+It started as a spontaneous pep talk.
 Then this Starbucks barista became a lifeline for a boy with cancer.

 Cole agreed: “He’s really nice, and he helps me get through the day by motivating me,” he said.

-Their bond is so strong, in fact, that Cole once excitedly exclaimed, “we should have Eddie move into our house,” said Haar.
+Their bond is so strong, in fact, that Cole once excitedly exclaimed, “we should have Eddie move into our house,” Haar said.

 Aldrete — who recently graduated from California State University and plans to pursue a career in photography and design — tries to speak with the Haars daily and check in with Cole as often as he can.